innobright/help.innobright.com/src/licensing/floating-licenses-mac.rst

    </dict>
    </plist>

+You can copy this example above into your newly created plist file.

 Given your setup there are three ways that you can set the enviroment variable to point to the license server:
     1) You can use the license server's ``ip address`` for a direct reference